GitFlow

 GitFlow Overview

-GitFlow is a branching model for Git that defines a strict branching model designed around project releases.
-It provides a robust framework for managing larger projects with scheduled releases.
+GitFlow is a branching model for Git, originally described by Vincent Driessen in 2010, that defines a strict branching model around project releases.
+It is best suited for teams that ship versioned software with scheduled releases, not for trunk-based / continuous delivery workflows.

 Core Principles